 Hi guys, this is David from K9 SuperHeroes, and today we will look at 11 Proven German Shepherd Diet Tips.

 It’s easy to tell between a healthy German Shepherd and an unhealthy one.
 Healthy German Shepherds have bundles of energy, a shiny coat, and bright, awake and alert eyes.

-It can be tough to know what to do sometimes, but when it comes down to GSD nutrition, it’s really simple, just follow these 11 proven tips.
+It’s tough to know what to do sometimes, but when it comes down to GSD nutrition, it’s really simple, just follow these 11 proven tips.

 1) Correct Feeding Amounts

-This is a big one that owners get wrong a lot, they overfeed or underfeed, and to be fair, it’s tough to know what amount to feed as there is no ‘set’ amount.
+This is a big one that owners get wrong a lot; they overfeed or underfeed, and to be fair, it’s tough to know what amount to feed as there is no ‘set’ amount.